nkinnan/esphome-pace-bms/README.md

 	- **Cell Count**
 	- **Cell Voltage** (V) - up to x16 depending on your battery pack
 	- **Temperature Count**
-	- **Temperature** (°C) - up to x6 depending on your battery pack (but there is one brand that has 8), typically this will be:
+	- **Temperature** (°C) - up to x6 depending on your battery pack (there is one brand that has 8), order is not guaranteed and varies by manufacturer but a typical setup might be:
 		- *Cell Temperature* 1-4
 		- *MOSFET Temperature*
 		- *Environment Temperature*
-  but sometimes the order might be different
 	- **Total Voltage** (V)
 	- **Current** (A) - positive or negative for charge/discharge
 	- **Power** (W) - positive or negative for charge/discharge